 - Representing a subject of a government investigation involving the $19 billion judgment against Chevron in the Lago Agrio litigation.

-- Representing the “tippee” of a publicized insider trading prosecution wherein the tippee traded on the information, but was ultimately not charged and testified at the trial of the “tipper.”
+- Representing the “tippee” of a publicized insider trading prosecution wherein the tippee traded on the information, but was ultimately not charged and testified as a witness at tippee's trial.

 - Representing one of the largest aircraft ground handling companies in an internal investigation involving the arrest of employees in the dry-ice bombings in LAX.